LiangjunFeng/Machine-Learning/README.md

 code and visualable ,it's thankful

+There are more details in :  [detail document about the algorithms](http://blog.csdn.net/baimafujinji/article/details/51724371)

 ## · 3.BP_neural_network.py

 The code of the `BP_neural_network`.py is pretty good ,and I test it using the 'xor'